bcgov/bcstats_ohcs_craigslist/README.md

 Extractor / parser, written for web-scraped craigslist data as provided to BC Stats, by Harmari Inc.

 **Instructions**
-* Install R 4.0.0 and RStudio first
+1. Install R 4.0.0, Rtools and RStudio first (make sure your environment variable:
+Path
+is modified to include your rtools folder.
+I added ;C:\rtools40 to the end of my Path variable).
+How to change the Path variable?
+Control panel -> System -> Advanced system settings -> Environment Variables
-* Open RStudio in administrator mode
+2. Open RStudio in administrator mode
-* (first time only) Open R/setup.R and select: session-> set working directory --> to Source location
+3. (first time only) Open R/setup.R and select: session-> set working directory --> to Source location
-* (first time only) Select all lines and run
+4. (first time only) Select all lines and run
-* Open R/run.R, select all lines and run
+5. Open R/run.R, select all lines and run
-* (first time only) If you're prompted to download additional stuff, pls. say yes
+6. (first time only) If you're prompted to download additional stuff, may need to say yes
 * N.B., the data must be in the same folder as the source code
+* N.B.N.B may need to modify new input data file names so there aren't any collisions

 **Overview**